apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 In addition there are some more implementations which are considered **experimental**

-1. `RDBBlobStore` - Stores the file chunks in database
-2. `CloudBlobStore` - Stores the file file chunks in cloud storage using the [JClouds BlobStore API][3].
+1. `CloudBlobStore` - Stores the file file chunks in cloud storage using the [JClouds BlobStore API][3].
-3. `MongoGridFSBlobStore` - Stores the file chunks in Mongo using GridFS support
+2. `MongoGridFSBlobStore` - Stores the file chunks in Mongo using GridFS support

 Depending on NodeStore type and usage requirement these can be configured to use